AlenaKizenko/pia3_amphipod_opsins/PIA3/README.md

 conda activate smk
 ```

-It takes some time, but
+Please be patient, if solving environment takes some time.

 ### Testing